Skip to main content

 Motion

-According to the Family Law Rules of the California Rules of Court (“CRC”) 5.2(d), and Family Code § 210, provisions applicable to civil actions generally apply to proceedings under the Family Code unless otherwise provided.
-This includes the rules applicable to civil actions in the California Rules of Court and the Code of Civil Procedure (“CCP”), and specifically the Civil Discovery Act set forth at CCP § 2016.010, et seq.
-See also, In re Marriage of Boblitt (2014) 223 Cal.App.4th 1004, at 1022.
+According to the Family Law Rules of the California Rules of Court (“CRC”) 5.2(d), and Family Code section 210, provisions applicable to civil actions generally apply to proceedings under the Family Code unless otherwise provided.
+This includes the rules applicable to civil actions in the California Rules of Court and the Code of Civil Procedure (“CCP”), and specifically proceedings pursuant to the Civil Discovery Act set forth at CCP section 2016.010, et seq.
+See, e.g., In re Marriage of Boblitt (2014) 223 Cal App.
+4th 1004, at 1022.

 In order to obtain sanctions, the moving party must request sanctions in the notice of motion, identify against whom the party seeks the sanctions, and specify the kind of sanctions.
 CCP § 2023.040.
 The sanctions are limited to the “reasonable expenses” related to the motion.
 Ghanooni v.
 Super Shuttle of Los Angeles (1993) 20 Cal.App.4th 256, 262.